The isoperimetric problem for regular and crystalline norms in $\mathbb H^1$: Abstract

 \section{Abstract}

-We study the isoperimetric problem for anisotropic left-invariant perimeter measures on $\R^3$, endowed with the Heisenberg group structure.
+We study the isoperimetric problem for anisotropic perimeter measures on $\R^3$, endowed with the Heisenberg group structure.
 The perimeter is associated with a left-invariant norm $\phi$ on the horizontal distribution.
-We first prove a representation formula for the $\phi$-perimeter of regular sets and, assuming some regularity on $\phi$ and on its dual norm $\phi^*$, we deduce a foliation property by sub-Finsler geodesics of $\C^2$-smooth surfaces with constant $\phi$-curvature.
-We then prove that the characteristic set of $\C^2$-smooth surfaces that are locally extremal for the isoperimetric problem is made of isolated points and horizontal curves satisfying a suitable differential equation.
-Based on such a characterization, we characterize $\C^2$-smooth $\phi$-isoperimetric sets as the sub-Finsler analogue of Pansu's bubbles.
-We also show, under suitable regularity properties on $\phi$, that such sub-Finsler candidate isoperimetric sets are indeed $\C^2$-smooth.
+In the case where $\phi$ is the standard norm in the plane, such isoperimetric problem is the subject of Pansu's conjecture, which is still unsolved.
+Assuming some regularity on $\phi$ and on its dual norm $\phi^*$, we characterize $\mathrm{C}^2$-smooth isoperimetric sets as the sub-Finsler analogue of Pansu's bubbles.
+The argument is based on a fine study of the characteristic set of $\phi$-isoperimetric sets and on establishing a foliation property by sub-Finsler geodesics.
+When $\phi$ is a crystalline norm, we show the existence of a partial foliation for constant $\phi$-curvature surfaces by sub-Finsler geodesics.
 By an approximation procedure, we finally prove a conditional minimality property for the candidate solutions in the general case (including the case where $\phi$ is crystalline).